-The investigative authority shall elucidate course of events and causal factors, investigate circumstances of consequence to preclude maritime accidents and improve maritime safety, and submit and publish a report with its prospective recommendations when investigation is concluded.
-The authority of investigation shall not consider civil or criminal negligence and liability.
+The investigative authority shall elucidate course of events and causal factors, investigate circumstances of consequence to prevent marine accidents and improve maritime safety, and submit and publish a report with its prospective recommendations when investigation is concluded.
+The investigative authority shall not consider civil or criminal negligence and liability.